 Carrot seed oil is far removed from the ubiquitous orange vegetable and should not be mistaken for the cheaper macerated carrot oil.
-This humble essential oil is packed with natural healing properties, which have been used since time immemorial by ancient Greeks and Indians.
+This humble essential oil is packed with natural healing properties, which have been used since the times of ancient Greeks and Indians.
 Learn more about carrot seed oil and how to get the most out of this plant oil.

 What Is Carrot Seed Oil?